Back to Resources

 Walmart Fulfillment Services (WFS) allows sellers to store their inventory at Walmart fulfillment centers.
 After placing an order on Walmart.com, Walmart picks, packs, and ships the item(s) to the customer.
 WFS also handles all customer support and returns for these orders.

-WFS also gives sellers access to Walmart’s omnichannel Free & Easy Returns program.
+WFS also gives sellers access to Walmart’s Free & Easy Returns program.
 Participating items are displayed with 2-Day Shipping and Fulfilled by Walmart tags that dramatically increase both visibility and conversion rates for sellers.

 Walmart’s WFS: